looserouting/yawks/README.md

 <mark>The configuration part will be rewritten.
 It's really upgly.
 But for now it will do his job.</mark>

-the `smtp` section is for sending mails to a real mail server for delivering.
+If you set the `sendmail: true` in the `smtp` section then `host`, `port` and `auth` will be ignored.

 The smtp server will only accept mails from known domains which are send to the `smtp.mailaddress`.

-You can add more doamins if you want to host keys for other domains.
-You will also need to add an A record for openpgpkey for this domain.
+You can add more domains if you want to host keys for other domains.
+You will also need to add an A record for openpgpkey for this domains.

 ## Allow node to bind to privileged ports